simonsdave/dev-env/docs/provisioning.md

 # Provisioning

-To increase predicability and simplify onboarding of new collaborators, a common pattern on many of
+To increase predicability and simplify on-boarding of new collaborators, a common pattern on many of
 [my projects on github](https://github.com/simonsdave) is to create a development environment using a [Vagrant](http://www.vagrantup.com/)